ansible/ansible/docsite/rst/become.rst

 Becoming an Unprivileged User
 =============================

-Ansible has a limitation with regards to becoming an unprivileged user that can be a security risk if users are not aware of it.
+Ansible 2.0.x and below has a limitation with regards to becoming an unprivileged user that can be a security risk if users are not aware of it.
 Ansible modules are executed on the remote machine by first substituting the parameters into the module file, then copying the file to the remote machine,